pohly/funambol-cpp-client-api/test/README.txt

  * The test runner "client-test" is implemented in
  * client-test-main.cpp.
 It automatically assembles all CPPUnit tests
  * it was linked against and runs them all if started without
  * parameters.
-Output is ASCII.  "-h|--help" print some usage
+Output is ASCII.
+The return code indicates success or
+ * failure of any test. "-h|--help" print some usage
  * information and a full list of all available tests.
 Tests or test
  * groups as printed in that list can be given as command line
  * parameters to run just these tests.
 Because tests do not